ETOSPHERES-Labs/etopay-sdk/sdk/docs/Choosing Cryptpay/Features.md

 ## Use-cases

-With CryptPay, you can do a lot more than the listed use-cases below.
-The use-cases just simply show the tip of the iceberg, how you can benefit from integrating cryptpay in your applications:
+With Cawaena, you can do a lot more than the listed use-cases below.
+The use-cases just simply show the tip of the iceberg, how you can benefit from integrating Cawaena in your applications:

 1. Data-Marketplace for buying and selling sensor data, digital content or even NFTs.
 2. A simple cart checkout with multiple payment and currency options